FlatQube (QUBE) Self Reported Market Capitalization Achieves $41.41 Million

-FlatQube (QUBE) traded 3.4% lower against the dollar during the 24 hour period ending at 20:00 PM ET on June 19th.
-FlatQube has a total market cap of $41.41 million and $1,017.91 worth of FlatQube was traded on exchanges in the last day.
-One FlatQube token can currently be purchased for $0.57 or 0.00002132 BTC on exchanges.
-During the last seven days, FlatQube has traded down 2.6% against the dollar.
+FlatQube (QUBE) traded up 1.5% against the US dollar during the 1 day period ending at 13:00 PM E.T. on June 23rd.
+FlatQube has a total market cap of $41.41 million and approximately $986.76 worth of FlatQube was traded on exchanges in the last 24 hours.
+One FlatQube token can now be bought for $0.63 or 0.00002027 BTC on cryptocurrency exchanges.
+During the last week, FlatQube has traded 8% higher against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.